Preparing Your Home for the Spring Market in Westport

 What to focus on:

-• Countertops and backsplash, quartz or natural stone reads luxury to today’s Westport buyers
+• Countertops and backsplash, quartz or natural stone reads high-quality to today’s Westport buyers

-• Cabinet hardware and lighting, swap out dated brass for matte black or brushed nickel
+• Cabinet hardware and lighting, swap out dated fixtures for matte black, brushed nickel, or brass.
+Something that suits the overall style

 • Island functionality, seating, storage, and prep space that shows the kitchen works for real life